10 new Covid cases in Himachal Pradesh

-Ten Covid cases were reported in the state today, taking the tally to 284,849.
+Ten Covid cases were reported in the state today.
 However, there was no death due to the virus.
-The total active cases declined to 55.—TNS
+The highest number of four cases was recorded in Kangra.—TNS

 Tribune Shorts